achintya007/bagh_doc/docs/source/getting_started.rst

 **Guidelines to write input file of Ground State Energy in the relativistic framework:**

 While writing the input file, one should write which method is following; it doesn’t matter whether it is lower case or upper case.
-For a relativistic framework, if the interface is pyscf , one should write ``spinor``.
-After that, you should write the desirable ``basis-set``; if the bond lengths are in Armstrong, there is no need to write anything else you have to write ``Bohr`` at the end if it is not in the Armstrong unit.
+For a relativistic framework, if the interface is pyscf, one should write ``spinor``.
+After that, you should write the desirable ``basis-set``; if the bond lengths are in Angstrom, there is no need to write anything else you have to write ``Bohr`` at the end if it is not in the Angstrom unit.

 Example: